Seven-digit dialing: 1995 to 2019

-With overlays in several areas (the relief method of choice in Canada since 2000), ten-digit local numbers were supplanting seven-digit dialing; by 2019, only four Canadian area codes (506, 709, 807 and 867) were still single-code areas (no overlay) and allowed seven-digit local dialing.
+With overlays in several areas (the relief method of choice in Canada since 2000), ten-digit local numbers were supplanting seven-digit dialing; by 2024, only one Canadian area code (867) was still single-code areas (no overlay) and allowed seven-digit local dialling.
+(In the 867 area code, ten-digit dialling is required in the City of Yellowknife.)
 Although fewer American area codes were overlaid, seven-digit dialing was also disappearing in the United States.

 2020 to present

 On July 16, 2020, the FCC adopted rules to establish 988 as the three-digit phone number for the National Suicide Prevention Lifeline.
 This required 82 area codes to switch to mandatory ten-digit dialing by October 24, 2021, because they had already used 988 as a central office code.

 Similar transitions are scheduled in most parts of the remaining single-code areas in Canada by May 31, 2023, due in part to the rollout of 9-8-8 service in that country.